saransekar/Assessment-1/README.md

 ### Usage

-> Run in the command terminal start with python filename.
+> Run in the command terminal start with python filename.<br/>
 	```python atm_machine.py```